 451 4.7.0 Temporary server error.
 Please try again later.
 PRX3

 If another email server was sending the email message it would likely queue on that server until it was able to retry and successfully submit the message.
-However I would anticipate that some mail-enabled devices and applications will not handle this situation very well and it may lead to message failure.
+However I would anticipate that some mail-enabled devices and applications will not handle this situation very well and it may lead to message failure if there is no high availability and load balancing deployed.

 As you can see the mail flow for Exchange Server 2013 is not that different to that in previous versions of Exchange once you shift your mindset from the server roles in previous versions to the specific services involved in Exchange Server 2013 mail flow.